LouisFaure/deseq2py/README.md

 # DESeq2py
-Python wrapper of DESeq2 R package, combined with anndata object for easy access of the data.
+Python wrapper of DESeq2 R package, combined with anndata object for easy access and plotting of the data.

 ## Installation